Intelix8996/cdm-project/docs/platform-description.md

 `Memory Multiplexing Logic` consists of different demultiplexors and multiplexors that wire `M1` and `M2` in a correct way (active buffer is wired to output, shadow buffer is wired to internal scheme).

 `Append Logic` is used to get a 32-bit word from buffer, modify it, and then write it back to buffer.
 It just modifies bitword through `AND`ing or `OR`ing this bitword with some bitmasks.
 Depending on command, bitmask can be either one bit (to write single pixel) or 7-bit (to write block of pixels).
-Theese bitmasks are generated by this logic in obvious way.
+These bitmasks are generated by this logic in obvious way.

 `Data Queue` is four registers arranged in a queue.
 This queue is used to store commands and data.
 When we write a byte, it goes to the first register and all other registes are pushed forward.
 When we read, we get contents of the last register.
-Registers are wired to theese signals *(from left to right)*: `cmd`, `y`, `x`, `mask`.
+Registers are wired to these signals *(from left to right)*: `cmd`, `y`, `x`, `mask`.
 This defines data prococol that we described before.

 `Command Decoder` is used to decode controls signals and color data from command byte.